Driving The Heritage Audio Tour

 Guess this place made us fans of jelly beans – before we left the area, we returned and purchased three more bags!

 Returning to Elkhart, we walked along a different section of the Riverwalk.
-After our walk, I called in an order to Andy’s Place (got very good reviews, located right next to Kroger’s) for a 12 piece bucket of broasted chicken and 1 order of wedges.
-Run by an elderly Asian couple.
-Reviewers were right, it was very good chicken.
+After our walk, and thinking about what to have for dinner, I called in an order to Andy’s Place (got very good reviews, located right next to Kroger’s) for a 12 piece bucket of broasted chicken and 1 order of wedges.
+Run by an elderly Asian couple, the reviewers were right, it was very good chicken.
 We would definitely order take out from there again.

 Bonneville Mill was one of the stops on the Heritage Trail which we visited on October 13th.